b14labutoane/spidermans_web/README.md

-# Ghosty. the poem generator
+# Ghosty, the poem generator

 Ghosty is a poem generator that everyone can use if (and only if) they are out of inspiration^^